centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 .tm      10                         1,2,5
 ```

-Although this is supported by CentralNic (both RRPproxy and Hexonet), WHMCS does not have enough flexibility to support this, as it assumes that registries will offer matching terms for both registration and renewal, and so is unable to distinguish between available registration terms and renewal terms within the Registrar TLD Sync Feature.
+Although this is supported by CentralNic (both CentralNic Resellers and Hexonet), WHMCS does not have enough flexibility to support this, as it assumes that registries will offer matching terms for both registration and renewal, and so is unable to distinguish between available registration terms and renewal terms within the Registrar TLD Sync Feature.
 You see registration terms listed that are partially not supported as renewal period.

 A [Feature Request](//requests.whmcs.com/idea/registrar-tld-sync-to-support-different-list-of-terms) has been raised with WHMCS to address this issue.